mzdraper/maptime-mapbox-parks/Intermediate/intermediate.md

 7. The dataset editor will automatically open.

 ### How to draw a new feature
-1. Click inside the Search places field and type `Garfield Park Chicago`.
+1. Click inside the Search places field and type the name of an SF park.
 2. Use the point draw tool to create a new point on the map.
 3. Click on the new feature and use the properties list on the left hand side to:
-  - Add the field name `title` and give it the value `Garfield Park`.
-  - Add the field name `description` and give it the value `Home of the Garfield Park Conservatory`.
+  - Add the field name `name` and give it the value of an SF park name.

 ### How to Export as a Tileset
 1. Click the **Save** button in the upper right to save your changes.